Frequently Asked Questions Regarding Baptism

 What about single parents or parents who weren't married in the church?

 St. Vincent de Paul welcomes every parent to bring your child forward for baptism, no matter what your circumstances may be.
 Parents who were not married in the Roman Catholic Church might consider the possibility of having your marriage convalidated in the church; if you have questions regarding this, please call Fr.
-Gerry and he will gladly assist you in that process.
+Francis and he will gladly assist you in that process.
 It is not necessary for baptizing your child.

 What are the Guidelines to consider when choosing Godparents?